 [Section 24 amended by No. 58 of 1992 s.
 4.]

-25. Consequential discharge of tied loan contract and mortgage
+25. Rescission etc. of contract of sale, consequences of for a tied loan contract, mortgage etc.

 (1) Subject to section 27, where a contract of sale is rescinded or discharged (whether under this Act or any other Act or law) and there is a tied loan contract made with the buyer by a linked credit provider of the supplier under the contract of sale, at the same time as the contract of sale is rescinded or discharged —